Ensure your team are following best practice when working with machinery on-farm.

 Despite the good visibility provided by the 360 windows of most tractors, straight impact injuries are still an occurrence.
 So always take a moment to ensure those around you are clear before pulling away.
 It may sound trivial, but these steps are vital as moving or overturning vehicles have been involved in around 40% of all farm fatalities over the last five years.

-Often it is the operator who is most at risk or personal injury with machinery work.
+Often, the operator is most at risk of personal injury with machinery work.
 If the tractor rolls, they may become dislodged in the cab and sustain injuries.
-But often they’ll oversee the machinery they’re towing and this poses its own risks.
+But often, they’ll oversee the machinery they’re towing and this poses its own risks.

 When driving a tractor, it's important to follow workplace rules, do maintenance checks, and check visibility before starting.